metabase/metabase/docs/users-guide/05-visualizing-results.md

 ### Visualization types and options

 Each visualization type has its own advanced options you can tweak.
-Just click the gear icon next to the visualization selector.
+Just click the Settings button next to the Visualization button to see all your options.
+The options panel also automatically opens up whenever you pick a new visualization type.
 Here's an overview of what you can do:

 #### Numbers